kaaproject/kaa-rfcs/0005-configuration-management-extension/README.md

 #### Configuration push response

-The client MUST respond to the configuration push request by publishing the response message to the `/status` resource path according to the [request/response design pattern defined in 1/KP](/0001-kaa-protocol/README.md#requestresponse-pattern).
+The client MUST respond to the configuration push request by publishing the response message according to the [request/response design pattern defined in 1/KP](/0001-kaa-protocol/README.md#requestresponse-pattern).
 The extension-specific resource path part format is:

   `<endpoint_token>/push/<message_format>[/<config_format>]/status`